pleiszenburg/zugbruecke/docs/source/examples.rst

 .. warning::

     `Long double`_ types or `quadruple-precision floating-point`_ types pose a special kind of problem.
 Long story short: Support and implementation between platforms differ significantly.
 Windows, a bit simplified, has virtually no support for those types although e.g. certain C compilers offer some support on Windows on their own.
-Since *zugbruecke* is build on top of CPython and `ctypes`, it is following its capabilities.
+Since *zugbruecke* is built on top of CPython and `ctypes`, it is following its capabilities.
 While `c_longdouble` is in fact 128 bits or 16 bytes long on Linux for instance, it maps to `c_double` on Windows at 64 bits or 8 bytes.
 Passing floating point numbers longer than 64 bits is therefore basically not supported by `zugbruecke`.
-This may be partially worked around by passing buffers of 16 bytes.
+This may be partially worked around by passing buffers of 16 bytes per number or using numpy's `support of long double`_.

 .. _IEEE 754: https://en.wikipedia.org/wiki/IEEE_754
 .. _long double: https://en.wikipedia.org/wiki/Long_double
 .. _quadruple-precision floating-point: https://en.wikipedia.org/wiki/Quadruple-precision_floating-point_format
+.. _support of long double: https://numpy.org/doc/stable/user/basics.types.html#extended-precision

 .. code:: bash